The U.S. Constitution Has Answers to

 "The public money expended on such places, and the public property deposited in them, require that they should be exempt from the authority of the particular State.
 Nor would it be proper for the places on which the security of the entire Union may depend to be in any degree dependent on a particular member of it.
 All objections and scruples are here also obviated by requiring the concurrence of the States concerned in every such establishment."

-Again, the answer to our most serious challenges is not to debate for years whether or not trees should be thinned out, whether or not ground cover should be periodically burned off, whether or not timber should be cut and replanted.
+Again, the answer to our most serious challenges is not for the federal government to debate whether or not trees should be thinned out, whether or not ground cover should be periodically burned off, whether or not timber should be cut and replanted.
 These discussions do not belong in the federal sphere at all.
 They belong with people who will own and care for their own land, knowing they will be held responsible for any damage they might cause to a neighbor by mismanaging their land.

 The answer then is to turn the land back to the states and to millions of people.
 Studies have always shown that privately and state held land always had fewer fires, is cleaner, and produces more revenue than the land held by the federal government.

-Our thoughts and prayers are with those who have lost so much.
-May we be more successful in restoring our Constitution.
+Our thoughts and prayers are with those who have lost so much in these unnecessary fires.

 Earl Taylor, Jr.